 802.11 WG plenary sessions are conducted three times a year as part of the 802 LMSC plenary sessions.
-Typically the 802.11 WG Opening and Closing plenary meetings are held at each 802 LMSC plenary session (see Figure 3.6.1.1).
-Occasionally there are TG, SG, or SC meetings during the 802 EC meeting on Monday morning and/or the weekend preceding the plenary session.
+Typically, the 802.11 WG Opening and Closing plenary meetings are held at each 802 LMSC plenary session (see Figure 3.6.1.1).
+Occasionally there are subgroup meetings during the 802 EC meeting on Monday morning and/or the weekend preceding the plenary session.
 (NOTE – meetings held before the opening 802 plenary meeting are treated as ad-hoc meetings.)

 Figure 3.6.1.1 – Typical 802.11 WG meetings during 802 Plenary Session